Award-winning Women Engineers

 Carol's support for WES began in 2006 when she joined its council as the Scottish Representative, overseeing the Doris Gray Awards which encourage women into engineering.
 Between 2013 and 2014, Carol was President of WES and pursued her vision of connecting the Society more closely to industry and engineering institutes, so that they would roll out policies within their organisations to attract and retain female engineers.

 Over the years, Carol has delivered inspiring presentations on women in engineering across the globe, including Los Angeles, Amsterdam and the UK.
 She has run the annual WES student conference and recently raised funding to digitise the whole WES journal archive from 1919 onwards, enabling female engineers to access the rich heritage of women’s contribution to this field.
 As well as overseeing many awards, Carol has promoted engineering scholarships for women who wouldn't otherwise be able to afford it, and has overseen many events encouraging girls to consider engineering careers.
 Carol is also an active supporter of the annual International Women in Engineering Day which takes place each year on 23 June.

 On receiving the Isabel Hardwich award, Carol said: "I’m really proud to receive this award.
 I've been inspired by the many people I've met through WES who prove you can be creative within industry.
 I think it's so important that we share the rich history of women in engineering, which I wasn't even aware of before I joined WES."

 In addition to her recognition by WES, in 2016 Carol was awarded the 'Inspiration Award' at the FDM Everywoman in Technology Awards.

-Carol commented: "We have to inspire girls to get into engineering, we have to encourage them to stay in engineering, and promote engineering as a wonderful career."
+Carol commented: "We have to inspire girls to get into engineering, we have to encourage women to stay in engineering, and promote engineering as a wonderful career."

 Leonardo's Head of Lean Engineering for the UK and Italy, Kris Harrison, won the Inspiring Young People Award 2015 by WISE (Women in Science and Engineering).